lyakoway/ai-RAG-chat/README.md

 | Relevance (answers the question)| 5.0 / 5       |
 | Citations (citations correct)   | 5.0 / 5       |

-Answers scored ≤3 on at least one axis: 0 of 47 (on the demo corpus).

 ## Limitations

 What I know about the project's boundaries — so the questions don't have to
 wait:

-- **Corpus.** The evaluation numbers come from a self-made demo corpus (6 files, 12 chunks) — this is an upper bound; production needs a golden set from real queries (100–300).
+- **Corpus.** Evaluation numbers on this page are from the public demo pack (6 files, 12 chunks) and the held-out set (~180 queries) reported on the case page — an upper bound, not MTS production quality.
+Production data stays under NDA.
 - **Judge.** In judge mode the judge is from the same GLM family as the answering model — self-judging is lenient.
 A strict evaluation needs a judge from another family: the script already supports `--judge-model`.